Flood forecast rises ever higher, Mississippi River crest now expected midweek in La Crosse, Winona

 A revised flood estimate predicts the Mississippi River will now crest midweek in Winona and La Crosse on Wednesday and Thursday respectively, according to forecasts by the National Weather Service.

-The flood stage is expected to reach the major stage of 15.5 feet Sunday in La Crosse and peak at 16 feet Thursday, where it will remain at that level until water begins to recede over the following weekend.
+The river is expected to reach the major flood stage of 15.5 feet Sunday in La Crosse and peak at 16 feet Thursday, where it will remain until water begins to recede over the following weekend.

 In Winona, the flood will reach the major stage of 18 feet Sunday and is anticipated to peak at 19.1 feet by Wednesday.